C/C++ applications

 Apps are the commands you want to expose to users, and also the names of any background services the application provides.
 Each key under apps is the command name that should be made available on users’ systems.

 The command specifies the path to the binary to be run.
 This is resolved relative to the root of the snap contents.
+In our example, we have overridden the installation path from usr/local/bin to usr/bin in the parts section, above.

 apps:

-command: bin/dosbox
+command: usr/bin/moon-buggy

 If the command name matches the name of the snap specified in the top-level name keyword (see the Metadata section above), the binary file will be given the same name as the snap, as in this example.
 If the names differ, the binary file name will be prefixed with the snap name to avoid naming conflicts between installed snaps.
-An example of this would be dosbox.some-command.
+An example of this would be moon-buggy.some-command.

 If your application is intended to run as a service you simply add the line daemon: simple after the command keyword.
 This will automatically keep the service running on install, update, and reboot.